maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

     COPY ./src/ .
     CMD ["node", "server.js"]
     ```
-3. From Dockerfile above, the following steps will apply to the machine/environment after run it with Docker command:
+3. From Dockerfile above, the following steps will apply to the machine/environment after running it with Docker command:
     1. Install Node image from DockerHub.
     2. Set MONGO_DB_USERNAME Container Environment Variable.
     3. Set MONGO_DB_PASSWORD Container Environment Variable.
     4. Create /home/app folder in the Container.
-    5. Copy all files from current folder to Container folder /home/app.
+    5. Copy all files from the current folder to the Container folder /home/app.
-    6. Start the JavaScript application with Linux command `$ node server.js`
+    6. Start the JavaScript application with Linux command `$ node server.js`.
 4. What is different between *RUN* and *CMD* command?
-The Dockerfile can have multiple *RUN* command but only 1 *CMD* command. *CMD* is serve as execute an entry point for Docker Container.
+The Dockerfile can have multiple *RUN* command but only 1 *CMD* command. *CMD* is serve as executing an entry point for Docker Container.
 5. Start building Docker image with Dockerfile:
-    * Docker Build syntax needs 2 parameters, tag the image with *application name* and the location of the Dockerfile.
+    * Docker Build syntax needs two parameters, tag the image with *application name* and the location of the Dockerfile.
     ```bash
-    $ docker build --tag my-app:1.0 --file Dockerfile . # Build the image with application name and version from local directory with Dockerfile in root folder.
+    $ docker build --tag my-app:1.0 --file Dockerfile . # Build the image with application name and version from the local directory with Dockerfile in the root folder.
     $
     $ docker build -t my-app:1.0 -f Dockerfile .
     $